dotnet/docs-maui/docs/user-interface/layouts/custom.md

 ### Register the layout manager factory

-The layout manager factory should then be registered with your app's service provider in your `MauiProgram` class:
+The layout manager factory should be registered with your app's service provider in your `MauiProgram` class:

 ```csharp
 public static class MauiProgram